 7. Play the Quiet Game.
 See who can last the longest without a peep, squeak or giggle.

 - In one episode of Friends, Phoebe is dating a guy who is getting obnoxious about how passionate he is about everything, so she suggests that they play the quiet game for a little while.
 After about ten seconds, he says, "I lose!
 Let's play Jenga."

 - In the premiere of the eleventh season of the U.S. Hell's Kitchen, one of the men suggests this as they are all forced to ride from Las Vegas to Hell's Kitchen on a school bus as punishment, and one of them just can't seem to stop spouting strategy advice.

 - McKay proposed this in an episode of Stargate Atlantis.

-- The Twilight Zone TOS episode "The Silence".
+- The Twilight Zone (1959) episode "The Silence".
 Colonel Taylor bets a talkative man named Tennyson half a million dollars that he can't stay quiet for an entire year.
 Tennyson accepts the bet and spends a year locked up in a glass cage.
 After Tennyson wins the bet, Taylor says that he's bankrupt and can't pay up.
-The Twilight Zone Twist?
+The Twist Ending?
 Before Tennyson went into the cage he had surgery to render himself mute so he couldn't lose the bet.

 - In 8-Bit Theater, Black Mage convinces Fighter to play the quiet game.
 For a few months' worth of pages, Fighter is completely silent, and Black Mage simply forgets that he's there.
 When Fighter finally does speak, he proceeds to rapidly say everything that he wanted to say during the game.